What is prohibited under the Sexual and Gender-Based Misconduct Policy?

 No, you do not have to choose one or the other.
 You have the right to pursue charges or file a concurrent complaint with local law enforcement or any other state or federal agency, whether or not you pursue a complaint through CMU.

-If I am a responsible employee, do I need to report an incident of sexual misconduct that occurred off campus?
+If I am a designated official, do I need to report an incident of sexual and gender-based misconduct that occurred off campus?

-If I experience sexual misconduct, what can be done for me while CMU is investigating my concerns?
+If I experience sexual and gender-based misconduct, what can be done for me while CMU is investigating my concerns?

-The Title IX Coordinator will coordinate interim measures including, but not limited to: no contact orders, residential reassignments or removal, changes to academic assignments, counseling, temporary suspension, or suspension of graduation or other academic progress.
+The Title IX Coordinator will coordinate supportive measures including, but not limited to: no contact orders, residential reassignments, changes to academic assignments, counseling, or emergency removal.

-What if I experienced sexual misconduct while I was drinking alcohol or using drugs?
+What if I experienced sexual and gender-based misconduct while I was drinking alcohol or using drugs?

-The CMU Office of Student Conduct will not pursue alcohol or drug charges against students reporting incidents of sexual misconduct in good faith.
+The CMU Office of Student Conduct will not pursue alcohol or drug charges against students reporting incidents of sexual and gender-based misconduct in good faith.

-The CMUPD has a practice of not pursuing charges for improper use of alcohol against a person subjected to an alleged act of sexual misconduct.
+The CMUPD has a practice of not pursuing charges for improper use of alcohol against a person subjected to an alleged act of sexual and gender-based misconduct.